 Brown may be a no-no when it comes to lacing up your city-stomping shoes, but businessmen should turn to tan if they’re looking to add a little colour to their workplace wardrobes.
 A brown leather briefcase doesn’t look as buttoned-up as black and will help you appear a little more characterful in a world of two-piece suits and dulled silk ties.

 Try Ettinger for this, whose Metropolitan Jubilee case is crafted from waxy dark tan leather and fits everything you need for your business day and everyday errands.
-Aspinal of London’s Aerodrome range, curated by David Gandy, also has a stellar option; fitted with a replica Spitfire Mk1 firing button metal lock for even more character.
+Aspinal of London’s Mount Street range, named for the stylish London street, also has a stellar option; crafted in full grain Italian leather its interior compartments are perfectly sized for all your tech.
 Or for vintage masculine elegance, Purdey’s burnished briefcase is an antique in-the-making.

 Ettinger Metropolitan Jubilee Satchel